-In 2018, cloud migration will continue to accelerate to enable digital transformation.
+In 2018, accelerated cloud migration will fuel digital transformation.
+How do we know?
 According to Forrester, the total global public cloud market will continue to grow at a 22% compound annual growth rate (CAGR), with more than 50% of global enterprises relying on at least one public cloud platform.
-To drive transformation, IT leaders will need to leverage cloud to migrate applications, consolidate datacenters, and unlock business investments.

 But cloud acceleration presents a lot of challenges, chief among them the ability to manage the total cost of ownership (TCO) in order to drive efficient, effective consumption of cloud services.